moiexpositoalonsolab/grene/README.md

+[under construction]

-# GrENE-net evolution experiment initiative
+# The GrENE-net evolution experiment

-To find more information, visit grene-net.org
+To find more information, visit [grene-net.org](grene-net.org)

 For comments or bugs, moisesexpositoalonso@gmail.com